senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql-minimal/README.md

 When the docker-compose formation is no longer needed, it can be brought down and directories can be deleted.

-1. Bring down docker formation.
+1. Bring down Docker formation.
    Example:

     ```console